-Since then, websites have evolved into a highly sophisticated communication tools, and users expect an attractive website that delivers a much more robust experience.
-Apple's website probably worked great in the 1990's, but today's user would dismiss it in a heartbeat.
-If your website still looks like Apple's did, it's time for a change.
+Since then, website designs have evolved into a highly sophisticated communication tools, and users expect an attractive web design that delivers a much more robust experience.
+Apple's website design probably worked great in the 1990's, but today's user would dismiss it in a heartbeat.
+If your website design still looks like Apple's did, it's time for a change.

 6. Incorrect or outdated information, especially contact information

 According to a study from KoMarketing, 86% of visitors to your websites look for information on your products or services and 65% of visitors want to see your contact information.
 That's a lot of potential customers you're misinforming if your website content isn't up to date.

 Your contact information is especially critical, not only because your customers are looking for it, but because search engines are too.
 Google's local search results rely heavily on your business name, address, and phone number.
-If there are errors or inconsistencies in your contact information, it may jeopardize your searching rankings.
+If there are errors or inconsistencies in your contact information, it may jeopardize your SEO rankings.

-Obviously, you should update your website if your offices moved or your have a new product, but there are some other less-obvious ways that your information may be outdated.
+Obviously, you should update your website design if your offices moved or your have a new product, but there are some other less-obvious ways that your information may be outdated.
 References to specific events, dates, or statistics are easy to overlook, but can be a big sign that your content is aging.
 Or, perhaps you're in a fast-moving industry that is constantly evolving with new trends and technologies.
-If the content on your website isn't up-to-date with the latest advancements in your industry, your customers may doubt your expertise.
+If the content on your website design isn't up-to-date with the latest advancements in your industry, your customers may doubt your expertise.

 7. It contains unused pages or features

 You know that news page where you uploaded three articles in 2011, and you haven't touched it since?
 The information may still be correct, but pages collecting digital cobwebs are an obvious sign that your website needs some attention.

 Don't worry, though, you're not alone.
 Even the NBA has pages collecting dust, like the one below, dedicated to Michael Jordan.
 The season highlights that stop in 1998 are a dead giveaway!